Equine Training Options

 Riding Instructor Qualification System

 The qualification system in UK is fairly straightforwards.
-The qualifications can be gained through either the British Horse Society or the Association of British Riding Schools.
-Both have similar training and qualification systems which enable instructors to gain the ALL important insurance for teaching on completion.
-The ABRS however are currently updating their system.
-Both offer the generic UKCC qualifications however – the UK Coaching Certificate.
-These are available on a graded Level 1, 2, 3, etc basis.
+The qualifications can be gained through either the British Horse Society or the Association of British Riding Schools**.
+Both have similar training and qualification systems which enable instructors to gain the ALL important insurance for teaching on completion. **The ABRS however are currently updating their system.
+Both used to offer the generic UKCC qualifications – the UK Coaching Certificate although wehave heard that the BHS no longer offer this as part of their training.
+These UKCC’s are available on a graded Level 1, 2, 3, etc basis.
 They cover the overall coaching of the rider as a person and one who is working on their own training (like an athlete) rather than just teaching the rider to ride a horse.

-With the BHS system, once assessed by your trainer at the equestrian centre as ‘ready and up to the required standard’, you can put yourself in for the exams and work yourself up the ladder.
+With the new BHS system, you must be assessed by your trainer at the equestrian centre as and have confirmed by them various assessments before you are accepted by the BHS as ‘ready and up to the required standard’, you can put yourself in for the exams via the centre you train with and work yourself up the ladder.

-You can in fact put yourself in whenever you like.
-However we would say ‘be realistic’.
+However we would say ‘be realistic’ with the time it will take you to train.
 These are genuinely professional exams, the entry fees are not cheap.
 It could be a waste of money should you be considered borderline and fail and then have to re-take.

 Although the systems for qualification are similar with each organisation, one thing is certain, everyone has to start at the bottom and work their way through the exams.
 There really is no alternative.
 There are also a variety of pre-requisite exams.
-These must be achieved prior to being eligible to take the instructor exams.
+(First Aid, Riding & Road Safety, Stage 1 & 2 riding and equine management etc).
+These must all be achieved prior to being eligible to take the instructor exams.

 What makes a qualified riding instructor